BBC/Netflix Watership Down Miniseries BFI Premiere - November 24th 2018

 The first thing that probably hits is the animation style.
 The story of Frith opens and, as in every adaption to date, takes on a very different style to the rest of the show, but you're soon in to the main film, and this is gorgeous.
 Some of character motion seems a little odd, however it doesn't take long for you to get used to that and focus on everything else.
 It's more than made up for by the sheer levels of detail and care in the artwork itself.
 Backgrounds and landscapes are beautiful, with proper cinematic panning and cuts, and the characters have so much detail and life put into each one.
 All I would suggest when it hits broadcast is just make sure to watch on BBC One HD if possible, otherwise you'll probably lose a lot of that detail (I don't know if it's been produced in 4k for the non-UK folks watching on Netflix, but hopefully they'll give it adequate bandwidth if it's just normal HD).

-The pacing of the story as seen so far seems good, and is quite close to the original book structure in terms of how it's been broken up into 4 particular parts, although this may be combined to just 2 for the BBC airing - there seems to be some debate on that.
+The pacing of the story as seen so far seems good, and is quite close to the original book structure in terms of how it's been broken up into 4 particular parts, although this is being combined to just 2 for the BBC airing as part of a late-decided change (the original 4 part editing was still in place for the BFI preview).
 The order of events also seems to broadly stick quite close to the book.
 Storyline changes don't seem as major as made with 1999/2000 series however they are there, and once again the violence has been heavily curtailed.
 I didn't find this detracted from it, however I know some people didn't like *any* change at all for the 1999 series, so if you're looking for a carbon copy of the book again here rather than giving it a chance to tell a story in itself, you may be disappointed.
 Some creative licence with characters has been taken, with some of them changing genders or others taking on different roles to before.
 And sadly some don't seem to have made it across at all in this adaption, meaning their role in the story has had to be filled by others.

 A few bits of dialogue did feel out of place, using phrases or terminology which would make perfect sense to people, but which countryside animals would be unlikely to have any concept of.
 Whether this was a deliberate choice to make things more 'contemporary', or just something which got missed it's hard to say, but again it doesn't really detract much from the story.